 The Cheese Factory

 Our next planned destination was Devil’s Lake State Park, but as we drove through the area admiring the updated, upscale 1950s motel chic, we decided it might be a good idea to refuel.
 Along the main strip, the choices seemed to be limited to chains and greasy spoons.
-Then I spotted The Cheese Factory, a cute house strangled by a jungle of flowers.
+Then I spotted The Cheeze Factory, a cute house strangled by a jungle of flowers.
 I didn’t have a chance to look it up on Yelp or anywhere else and didn’t know what to expect.
 I didn’t expect an Austrian host or a vegetarian menu.
 It couldn’t have been more perfect.
 J. ordered barbecue tofu and a chocolate Coke (there’s a soda fountain), while I settled on red, white, and blue ravioli — the “blue” being bleu cheese.
 We ordered two cheese sandwiches (recommended by Rachel Ray) to go and topped off our mid-afternoon snack with generous slabs of princess cake — oh, the lemon butter cream frosting!

 Devil’s Lake State Park